The Asset Management Review: Switzerland

 - companies with professional treasury operations;

-- large companies (i.e., companies that exceed two of the following requirements: (1) a balance sheet total of 20 million Swiss francs; (2) turnover of 40 million Swiss francs; and (3) equity of 2 million Swiss francs);
+- large companies (i.e., companies that exceed two of the following parameters: (1) balance sheet total of 20 million Swiss francs; (2) turnover of 40 million Swiss francs; and (3) equity of 2 million Swiss francs); and

-- high net worth individuals and private investment structures created for high net worth individuals (i.e., persons with a minimum net wealth of 2 million Swiss francs, or persons having the required professional training and experience combined with a minimum net wealth of 500,000 Swiss francs) having declared that they wish to be treated as 'professional clients' (i.e., 'opted-out HNWI' and 'private investment structures established for HNWI'); and
+- high net worth individuals and private investment structures created for high net worth individuals (i.e., persons with a minimum net wealth of 2 million Swiss francs, or persons with the required professional training and experience combined with a minimum net wealth of 500,000 Swiss francs) having declared that they wish to be treated as 'professional clients'; and

 - managed and advisory clients of financial service providers under certain conditions.

 Investors who are not included in one of the above categories are non-qualified investors.
-The characterisation of an investor as being qualified has a bearing on the regulatory restrictions applicable to the offering of interests in CIS under CISA (see below).
-With the entry into force of the FinSA, the provision of financial services, as well as the offered financial products, are to be adapted to the protection needs of the respective client segment.
-In this context, no specific rules apply with respect to institutional clients.
-Likewise, professional clients have the possibility of waiving certain protections regarding information and documentation reporting.
+The characterisation of an investor as being qualified has a bearing on the regulatory restrictions applicable to the offering and advertisement of interests in CIS under the CISA (see below).
+Further, the segmentation in private, professional or institutional clients has an impact on the requirements applicable under FinSA (with respect to information duties, appropriateness and suitability checks, accountability and documentation obligations, and transparency and diligence requirements).

 Offering of non-Swiss CISs

-Under the new regime, the requirements for the offering of non-Swiss CISs to non-qualified investors (i.e., retail clients) did not materially change.
-Foreign CISs have to be subject to FINMA prior authorisation.
+Under the new regime, the requirements for the offering and advertising of non-Swiss CISs to non-qualified investors (i.e., retail clients) have not materially changed.
+Foreign CISs are subject to FINMA prior authorisation to be offered or advertised to non-qualified investors.
 Likewise, a paying agent and a representative have to be appointed and cooperation agreements have to be in place.

-The regime applicable to the offering of non-Swiss CIS to qualified investors have become more liberal.
+The regime applicable to the offering of non-Swiss CIS to qualified investors has become more liberal.
 Only the offering of non-Swiss CISs to high net worth individuals and their investment structures without professional treasury management, provided they have opted out, triggers the need for the non-Swiss CIS to appoint a paying agent and a representative.
-Otherwise, the offering of non-Swiss CISs to other qualified investors (i.e., institutional and professional clients under the new client classification), including managed and advisory retail clients without an opt-in declaration, is not subject to specific requirements on the non-Swiss CIS.
-That being said, the new regime only applies as of 31 December 2021 or once the relevant financial service provider has implemented FinSA rules of conduct and organizational measures, whichever comes first.
-As a result, until then, any offering of non-Swiss CISs to qualified investors generally requires compliance with the former rules, namely the appointment of a Swiss representative, and a Swiss paying agent, as well as the entry into of a written Swiss law-governed distribution agreement with the Swiss representative of the CIS, based on the requirements of the SFAMA guidelines on the distribution of CIS.
-These requirements do not apply if only institutional investors (as defined above) are targeted or in instances where the 'offering' would not have constituted 'distribution' under the former regime.
+Otherwise, the offering of non-Swiss CISs to other qualified investors (i.e., institutional and professional clients under the new client classification), including managed and advisory retail clients, is not subject to specific requirements on the non-Swiss CIS.
+However, the new regime only applies as of 31 December 2021 or once the relevant financial service provider has implemented the FinSA rules of conduct and organisational measures, whichever comes first.
+As a result, until then, any offering of non-Swiss CISs to qualified investors generally requires compliance with the former rules.
+In particular, this includes the appointment of a Swiss representative and a Swiss paying agent.
+These requirements do not apply if solely institutional investors (as defined above) are targeted or in instances where the 'offering' would not have constituted 'distribution' under the former regime.

 Common asset management structures